SubRacing Series

 What is SRS

-The submarines in the SubRacing Series will be crewed by two people (pilot and navigator) who will use a combination of natural vision (i.e. not supported with various forms of technology) and augmented-reality (AR) to navigate along a Race-Tube (3-dimensional race course) to complete the subseavitorious.
-These underwater machines, Racing submarines have been dubbed SubRacers, The SubRacers will be powered, using batteries (or other sorts of energy i.e. hydrogen cells) and are envisaged to retain a human-powered element to preserve the physical connection between humans and the ocean.
+The next development for the Series will be powered submarines that are crewed by two divers (pilot and navigator) who will navigate along a Race-Tube (3-dimensional race course) to complete a longer and more challenging race than the human-powered models.
+Powered Racing submarines have been dubbed SubRacers, The SubRacers will be powered, using batteries (or other sorts of energy i.e. hydrogen cells) and are envisaged to retain a human-powered element to preserve the physical connection between humans and the ocean.
 This will ensure that both and in this way test both the physical and mental qualities of the crew are tested.

 Each racing location will represent a subsea arena which have pre-defined markers that the crew will need to pass through, but will be in the 3-dimensional (3D) subsea space, so will defined as a Race-Tube rather than a 2D car racetrack.